caldric/100-days-of-code/log.md

 **Thoughts**: I didn't know until now that there there was an `array` parameter in the callback function and a `thisArg` parameter in the map method.
 I still don't know when I would use these.
 I'm also not sure what `U` means.
 My guess is that it's a way to reference the return value of the callback function and assign `U[]` as the return value of the map method without having to use the `ReturnType<Type>` utility type.

 (Source code: [`arrayMap.ts`](https://github.com/caldric/100-days-of-code/blob/master/exercises/arrayMap.ts))

+### Day 10: 22 January 2021 (Friday)

+**Today's Progress**: Today, I learned more about ECMAScript.

+**Thoughts**: I became curious about ECMAScript (ES) and its relationship to JavaScript.
+There are different version of JavaScript and not all browsers are compatible with later versions of JavaScript.
+I also see the ES versions a lot when working with TypeScript.
+Simply put, JS is an ES dialect that conforms to the ES spec (called the ECMA-262).